aarron-lee/Maze-Life/README.md

 ## Technlogies, Libraries, APIs

-I plan on using vanilla ES6 Javascript, HTML, and CSS, for to implement this project.
-I'll need Webpack for to provide Babel transpilers for to ensure ES6 compatibility.
+I plan on using vanilla ES6 Javascript, React, HTML, and CSS, for to implement this project.
+I'll need Webpack for to provide Babel transpilers for to ensure ES6 compatibility, as well as React-related dependencies.

 ## Layout / UI